Do you have to jiggle your key to get it to work?

 It may be time to get a duplicate key made.
 Keys are typically made of brass or a nickel-brass mixture, and the pins in a lock are also made of brass.
 Over years of use, keys and pins do wear down.
 In addition, it’s important to have spare keys around (perhaps left with a trusted family member, friend, or neighbor) in case you’re ever locked out or need a friend or family member to get into your home for some reason.

-Here’s everything you need to know about getting a new key cut.
+Here’s everything you need to know about getting a new key cut as part of our Chicago locksmith services.

 How are keys made?